-Mike Wiegele is one of the legends of helicopter skiing Canada.
+Mike Wiegele or Mike Wiegele Helicopter Skiing (of course…) is one of the legends of helicopter skiing Canada.
 A pioneer, an innovator and one of a few industry icons, it is our pleasure to have a conversation with Mike Wiegele!

-1. What made you decide to start your own Canadian heliskiing operation back in 1970?
+1. What made you decide to start your company, Mike Wiegele Helicopter Skiing, back in 1970?

 I was at the stage in my life where I was looking to be an independent business owner, to find my identity.
 There was an opportunity to do so at that time.